 In Britain, free medical treatment is available through the National Health Service to all EU students and students from countries with reciprocal health agreements.
 Students who are not covered by the National Health Service are advised to take out medical insurance before leaving their home countries.
 We strongly advise students to take out individual personal insurance to cover personal belongings, flight delays etc.

 *Please refer to our T&C’s for full details.

 We accept individual students and pay particular attention to their welfare during their stay.
 Individual students are assigned to the care of a Welfare Manager or Individuals Coordinator who will be responsible for their care.

-Our activity and excursion programme is carefully planned out ensuring the student’s safety.
+Our activity and excursion programme is carefully planned out ensuring students’ safety.
 All activities and excursions are fully risk assessed.

-Group Leaders can be included in the above ratios as responsible adults.
+Group Leaders are included in the above ratios as responsible adults.
 We adhere to these ratios when supervising students on leisure activities.

 *From time to time, and according to the centre and Quality Boards Regulations, we might accept 18 year-old students, that in any case will be treated as minors during their stay with us.

 The whole world is facing a second wave of Covid-19 that is making our lives even more complicated than what…